CDLUC3/ezid/doc/apidoc.2.rst

                             - Image/Photograph
    ======================== ===========================================

-   As a special case, an entire XML document adhering to the DataCite Metadata Scheme schema may be bound to the metadata element "datacite".
+   Alternatively, an entire XML document adhering to the DataCite Metadata Scheme schema may be bound to the metadata element "datacite".
 Care should be taken to escape line terminators and percent signs in the document (as is true for all metadata element